 Ciutadella de Menorca and Mahón

-It may not be warm enough for you to enjoy the beaches and sun during Holy Week in Menorca; but you will have the chance to discover the history of this island, which played a very important role and has been home to many different civilisations.
+It is likely that at Easter in Menorca you will not be able to enjoy the beaches and the sun as much as you would like to; but you will have the chance to discover the history of this island, which played a very important role and has been home to many different civilisations.
 Visit Ciutadella de Menorca and Mahón and relive the history of Menorca.

 Palaces, cathedrals, maze-like streets and fortresses from which to watch the sunset just as our ancestors did centuries ago.